-Ardsley Reservoir is one of Yorkshire Water’s many reservoirs.
+Ardsley Reservoir is one of Yorkshire Water’s many reservoirs, located in Leeds.
 Looking out over Emley Moor, at 120 acres it provides the area with drinking water, as well as supplying the nearby Coca Cola plant.
 The distance around the reservoir is 1.6 miles.

 The reservoir is unusual as it is not fed by rivers and streams, instead it holds water delivered from other sources.
 The water has travelled sometimes as far as Ripponden and Barnsley!